-Docker Hands-on beginners training#
+Docker Hands-on training#

-Inspired by Nextflow training: https://training.nextflow.io/basic_training/containers/
+Inspired on a part of Nextflow training: https://training.nextflow.io/basic_training/containers/

 docker run hello-world

-We notice that docker first tried to check if we had the container locally, as we did not, the online container repositories were checked.
+Please read the information given.
+Docker first tried to check if we had the container locally, as we did not, the online container repositories were checked.
 As the container was found, it was donwloaded, and run.

-docker pull <container-name>
+docker pull debian:bookworm-slim

 docker images

-this is done by adding the two commandline inputs to the docker run command --interactive and --tty which have the equivalents -i and -t.
-They can thus be run with the following syntax:
+This is done by adding the two command line inputs to the docker run command: --interactive and --tty, which have the equivalents -i and -t.

-docker run -it <container-name> <command>
+They can thus be run with the following syntax: docker run -it <container-name> <command>

-docker run -it debian:bullseye-slim bash
+docker run -it debian:bookworm-slim bash

-Making a docker image to spin it up as a docker container: Docker images are created from a textfile called Dockerfile.
 A dockerfile can use an existing image, and build on top of it.

 For the most fundamental dockerfile, we will learn the keywords: FROM, LABEL, RUN, and ENV

-FROM debian:bullseye-slim
+FROM debian:bookworm-slim

 LABEL image.author.name="Your Name Here"